ifaisalalam/krakend-gin-logger/README.md

 #### Available Config Options

-`skip_paths`: Array of endpoint paths which should not be logged.
+`skip_paths`: List of endpoint paths which should not be logged.

 Example: